 Here we’re performing an extraction with ¼ oz (7 g) of decarboxylated marijuana bud containing 15% THC in 240 mL of the highest proof alcohol your local liquor store offers.

-Add marijuana to a mason jar and pour in alcohol.
+Add cannabis to a narrow mason jar and pour in alcohol.
 Secure the lid and leave the jar on your counter, shaking it occasionally, for a minimum of 45 minutes.
 Adding time to this process will darken the colour and improve results.
-I tend to leave the concoction for a few days (usually I’m not ready to kick my baking into action immediately anyway).

-When finished, your cannasugar should be hard and dry.
+When finished, your cannasugar should be crisp.
 Carefully put it in a food processor for ease of measurement and use later.

 Store your herbal sugary sweetness in a dry place until ready for use.